B-UMMI/Metagenomics-in-the-diagnostic-laboratory-workshop/Linux_Fundamentals.md

 #### What is the Shell and Why do you need it?

-All the Linux operating systems (OS) are built on [Unix](), an open-source operating system.
+All the Linux operating systems (OS) are built on [Unix](https://en.wikipedia.org/wiki/Unix), an open-source operating system.

-A computer's Shell is a direct way to access an OS's functions through a text-interface, often called the "command line” or "terminal".
+A computer's [Shell](https://en.wikipedia.org/wiki/Unix_shell) is a direct way to access an OS's functions through a text-interface, often called the "command line” or "terminal".
 Besides the regular functions of opening files, creating folders, moving or removing both, it allows for more complex interactions with the hardware to automate complex tasks.

-The most commonly used Shell is called [bash]().
+The most commonly used Shell is called [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
 You can check what shell you're using by running the command `echo $SHELL`

 Why should you use it?